BigThunderSR/node-red-contrib-onstar2/README.md

 ## Documentation

-Each node is self-explanatory with hints provided wherever necessary.
+Each node is self-explanatory with hints provided wherever necessary as well as detailed information in the Help section of each node as necessary.

 ## Running